r4ds/bookclub-rust/README.md

 We are working together to read [_The Rust Programming Language_](https://doc.rust-lang.org/stable/book/title-page.html) by Steve Klabnik and Carol Nichols, with contributions from the Rust Community (copyright 2024).

 Join the [#book_club-rust](https://dslcio.slack.com/archives/C073XR73XT8) channel on the [DSLC Slack](https://dslc.io/join) to participate.
-As we read, we are producing [notes about the book](https://dslc.io/rust).
+As we read, we are producing [slides for the book](https://dslc.io/rust).

 ## Meeting Schedule